-Reinsurance Agreements - In the normal course of business, the Company seeks to reduce potential losses that may arise from catastrophic events that cause unfavorable underwriting results by reinsuring certain levels of such risk with affiliated (see Note 10) reinsurers.
+Reinsurance Agreements - In the normal course of business, the Company seeks to reduce potential losses that may arise from catastrophic events that cause unfavorable underwriting results by reinsuring certain levels of such risk with affiliated (see Note 10) and other nonaffiliated reinsurers.
 The Company remains primarily liable as the direct insurer on all risks reinsured.